 It hasn’t exactly been all peaches and cream and while the chaos …Read more »

 Karijini National Park would have to be the most remote national park we’ve visited thus far, 627,422 hectares of landscape in the semi arid Pilbara region.
 From one gorge to the next, we spend the good part of one afternoon scrambling down and up rocks and swimming in a cold pool at Joffre Gorge.

 From Dales campground we take a sealed …Read more »

 Let me begin this post by setting a scene that entails a morning of exploring the outback followed by lunch back at the campsite and a lazy afternoon.
 Warmth is in the dry air as the sun begins to set over the spinifex covered landscape and there’s one last opportunity to cool off before the dark starry night …Read more »

 Following an impressive hike of Mount Bruce, second tallest peak in Western Australia, the following day was spent down in the gorges in Karijini National Park, the second largest national park in Western Australia.
 Unmarked by industry and a horizon of ancient landscape made up of stunning colours, we consider Karijini to be a special escape because you …Read more »

-Mount Bruce, known as Punurrunha to the local aboriginals, is located in the Pilbara region within Karijini National Park.
+Mount Bruce is located in the Pilbara region within Karijini National Park.
 Being Western Australia’s second tallest peak, our walk is set to be an adventurous and challenging one as we scale to 1,234 metres above sea level.

-The trail is classified into 3 categories beginning with Class 2, then into …Read more »
+The trail is classified into 3 categories beginning with Class 2, then into 3 before the serious climb along class 5 …Read more »

 I think most mountain bikers would agree, riding is a wee bit addictive and in Western Australia there is ample opportunity to ride through some contrasting landscapes with endless options when it comes to the style of riding.
 In the North West of Western Australia, the Pilbara region has a fairly active network of mountain …Read more »